freeman-lab/spark-janelia/README.md

 spark-janelia start -i
 thunder-janlelia start -i
 ```
 Instead of opening a shell, this will launch an IPython Notebook server on the driver.
 You will see a website addressed printed next to `View your notebooks at...`.
 Go to this address in a web browser.
-Your browser will likely complain that the connection is not trusted; just ignore this warning and proceed.
+Your browser will complain that the connection is not trusted; just ignore and proceed.

 When prompted, enter the password you chose above.
 You should now have a graphical interface to the directory from which you launched the IPython Notebook server.
 From here you can create a new notebook or edit a previously-existing one.